 - 1/3 cup caramel

-Crush graham crackers and pecans in food processor, until they're fine crumbs.
-Add softened butter to food processor and blend until evenly distributed between crumbs.
+- Crush the graham crackers and pecans in a food processor, until they become fine crumbs.
+Add the butter to the food processor and blend until evenly distributed between the crumbs.

-Press the crumbs into the pan evenly, going up the sides just about halfway.
+- Press the crumbs into the prepared pan evenly, going up the sides just about halfway.
 Place the crust in the oven to bake for 10 minutes while you make the batter.

-In the bowl of a stand mixer, using a flat beater, beat the cream cheese with sugar at medium-high speed for a few minutes, until it looks fluffy.
+- In the bowl of a stand mixer, use a flat beater to beat the cream cheese with sugar at medium-high speed for a few minutes, until it looks fluffy.

-Add in only three eggs and beat another five minutes at a low-medium rate.
-Add in the next three eggs, one at a time, beating 1-2 minutes between each egg, at a low-medium rate, until batter is thick and creamy.
+- Add in only three eggs and beat another five minutes at a low-medium speed.
+Add in the next three eggs, one at a time, beating 1-2 minutes between each egg, at a low-medium speed, until the batter is thick and creamy.

-Add in the pumpkin puree & spices and beat until they're fully combined.
+- Add in the vanilla, pumpkin puree and spices and beat until they're fully combined.

-Remove the crust from the oven and pour the batter over the crust.
-Bake the cheesecaje for about 60 minutes, until the edges are slightly browned and center is only a little jiggly.
+- Remove the crust from the oven and pour the batter over the crust.
+Bake the cheesecake for about 60 minutes, until the edges are slightly browned and the center is only a little jiggly.

-Turn the oven off & leave the door open, allowing the cheesecake to cool in the open oven for 15 minutes before removing it.
+- Turn the oven off and leave the door open, allowing the cheesecake to cool in the open oven for 15 minutes.

-Remove the cheesecake from the oven and allow it to cool to room temperature and then refrigerate for at least 4 hours, or overnight.
+- Remove the cheesecake from the oven and allow it to cool to room temperature before refrigerating for at least 4 hours, or overnight.

 Caramel Whipped Cream

-Before serving, use a hand or stand mixer, with a whisk attachment, to beat the heavy cream until stiff peaks form.
+- Use a hand or stand mixer with a whisk attachment to beat the heavy cream until stiff peaks form.
 Don't overbeat.
 Add in 1/4 cup caramel and beat just until it's combined.